Darren Ockert: OutMusic Awards

 OutMusic is an organisation that started with the objective to raise awareness about openly gay and lesbian artists and their music.
 In 2001, the organisation introduced the first annual OutMusic Awards to increase the popularity of LGBT musicians.
 Ockert has received one nomination.

 RightOutTV Music & Video Awards

 Film awards

 In 2012, the director Hector M. Sanchez Jr. started filming a mini-documentary about Ockert during the recording of the album Short Story Long.
 The documentary was debuted at the Enzian FilmSlam Film Festival on 17 February 2013 and won the top honour of Best Short Film.

-UK Songwiting Contest
+UK Songwriting Contest

 The UK Songwriting Contest is an international contest that invites entries from all parts of the world.
 Ockert has received one finalist and three semi-finalist awards.

 TMA Awards

 The TMA Awards, established in 1991, are presented annually by the Theatrical Management Association in recognition of creative excellence and outstanding work in United Kingdom theatres.
 In 2011, the ceremony was renamed the Theatre Awards UK.
 Ockert has won one award.